Mike-Mclean/Course-Management-Tool/README.md

 python3 main.py
 ```

+The app will start on `http://127.0.0.1:8080` and validate that all required Auth0 environment variables are set on startup.

 Notes and configuration

-- The application expects Auth0 configuration and Google Cloud credentials to be available in the runtime environment.
-See `main.py` for constants (Auth0 client ID, client secret, and domain) and the `AVATAR_BUCKET` name.
-Replace hard-coded values with secure environment variables before deploying.
+- Auth0 configuration (client ID, client secret, domain) and the `AVATAR_BUCKET` name are loaded from environment variables at startup.
+Required variables are validated before the app initializes.
 - Pagination on `GET /courses` uses `limit` and `offset` query parameters.
 Default page size in the implementation is 3.
 - Role checks and error handling logic live in `error_handling.py` and are used consistently across endpoints.